Sreejita De

-Sreejita De (born 19 July 1989) is an Indian actress and model who works in Hindi television.
-She is best known for portraying Mukta Rathore in Colors TV's serial Uttaran which ranks among the longest-running show and Dilruba in Star Plus's supernatural thriller Nazar.
-She also appeared as a contestant in the reality TV show Bigg Boss 16.
+Sreejita De Blohm-Pape (born 16 July) is an Indian actress who primarily works in Hindi television.
+De is best known for her portrayal of Mukta Rathore Kashyap in Uttaran, which ranks among India's longest-running television series.
+Following this, she portrayed Shreya Pethewala in Tum Hi Ho Bandhu Sakha Tumhi and Dilruba in Nazar.
+In 2022, she appeared as a contestant in Bigg Boss 16.

 Personal life

-Sreejita got engaged to her long-term boyfriend Michael Blohm-Pape on 21 December 2021.
+Sreejita got engaged to her long-term boyfriend Michael Blohm-Pape on 21 December 2021 and the couple got married on 1 July 2023 at a Church in Germany.

 Career

 She made her debut on TV with Kasautii Zindagii Kay, playing the role of Gargi Tushar Bajaj.
 At the same time Ekta Kapoor offered her the role of Aastha in Karam Apna Apna.
 In 2008, she appeared in the Bollywood film Tashan as Paravati.
 In the same year, she played the lead role in the soap opera Annu Ki Ho Gayee Waah Bhai Waah as Annu.
 In 2012 she bagged the lead character of Mukta Raghuvendra Pratap Rathore, Tapasya's daughter, in Uttaran on Colors TV.

 She played the lead role of Shreya Bhushan Pethewala in Tum Hi Ho Bandhu Sakha Tumhi, which is aired on Zee TV.
 In 2016 she joined the cast of Piya Rangrezz as Aradhya Shamsher Singh, which aired on Life Ok.
 She was seen in the Star Plus show Koi Laut Ke Aaya Hai as Kavya.
+She was also seen in “Luv Ka The End” as Sonia.

 Apart from that, she has done episodic roles in shows like Savdhaan India, Aahat, Ssshhhh...Koi Hai, Aye Zindagi, Mahima Shani Dev Ki and Chakradhari Ajay Krishna.

 From 2018 to 2020, she was seen in Nazar as Dilruba.
 In 2019, she join Yehh Jadu Hai Jinn Ka!
 Where she portrayed the role of Aliya.

 From 2022 to 2023, she participated in Colors TV's popular reality show Bigg Boss 16.
 She was evicted on Day 13 but later returned as a wild-card on Day 69.
 On Day 105, she was evicted, finishing at 12th place.
+In 2024, she is playing role Chhaya in Shaitani Rasmein.
+From January 2025 to June 2025, she played Rajnandini Thakur in Colors TV's the second season of Doree.